DynamoDS/DesignScript/LanguageSpec.md

 ## Language blocks

-### Default block
+### Top level block

-By default, all statements are in a default top block.
-No return statement is allowed in top block.
-The execution order of statements in top block is *not* guaranteed to be executed in sequential.
+By default, all statements are in top level block.
+No return statement is allowed in top level block.
+The execution order of statements in top level block is *not* guaranteed to be sequential.
+Besides, the execution order of statements in function is not guaranteed to be sequential as well.

 ### Imperative block